 Graduate assessment centres make a whole load of sense.
 You save money because you can see heaps of candidates in a fraction of the time of individual interviews.
 You get a more holistic, deeper perspective on candidates so you’re better able to bring the best people into your business.
 You can deliver a powerful, impressive candidate experience that helps your business compete for the year’s best graduates.

 But to achieve those things, you have to get graduate assessment days right.
 It’s too easy to fall into dull routine, and the day becomes a box ticking exercise.
 Follow these tips instead to create a day that does your business justice.
 And make this year’s graduate recruitment programme your most successful yet.

 Tazio is an intelligent recruitment platform that makes recruitment – especially high-volume spaces like graduate recruitment – easier, faster and less costly.
-Book your 20-minute today – we’d love to show you around.
-BOOK HERE.
+Schedule your 20-minute introduction call today – we’d love to show you around.